ACOs (Accountable Care Organizations)

 Account Care Organizations (ACOs) are groups of medical providers that accept payments based on quality under the Medicare Shared Savings Program (MSSP).
-This model is meant be an alternative to the traditional fee-for-service (FSS) aimed at reigning in unnecessary treatments, coordinating care, promoting quality over quantity, and curbing Medicare spending.
+This model is meant to be an alternative to the traditional fee-for-service (FSS) aimed at reigning in unnecessary treatments, coordinating care, promoting quality over quantity, and curbing Medicare spending.

 The Affordable Care Act Accountable Care Organizations and the Medicare Shared Savings Program

 ACOs were created by sec.
 2706 of the Patient Protection and Affordable Care Act to take part in the Medicare Shared Savings Program created under sec.
 3022.
 An ACO, which can include primary care physicians, specialists, hospitals or other providers, bears responsibility jointly for the cost and quality of care delivered to a subset of Original Medicare beneficiaries.
 If they hit the quality targets, any savings that result are then shared among the providers, on that same token if they miss targets they can end up owing money back to Medicare.

 Initial reports show that overall the model is effective, but some of the initial “Pioneer ACOs” reported losses for one or more years.
 Despite this in 2013, ACOs were projected to save Medicare up to $940 million in the first four years.
 MSSP and ACOS are part of an overall focus on quality over quantity in order to reduce Medicare spending.

 As of 2015 there were already 360 ACOs within the Medicare program serving about 5.3 million beneficiaries (about 12 to 13 percent of all people with Medicare).
 The number of ACOs has been growing by about 100 organizations each year.